This post was most recently updated on March 5th, 2020

 - While the Saint-Germain de Pres (6th Arrondissement) has the highest concentration of chocolatiers, there are still plenty of excellent chocolatiers throughout Paris.

-- Although not part of this chocolate walk, I would be amiss if I didn’t tell you about the best hot chocolate in Paris!
+- Although not part of this chocolate walk, I would be amiss if I didn’t tell you about the best hot chocolate (sipping chocolate) in Paris!
 It’s at Angelina, near the Jardin des Tuileries, at 226 rue de Rivoli.
 This is an elegant tea room over 110 years old.
 Come for the hot chocolate and the ambience!
 It is only €9 for a pot of hot chocolate that will serve two people with some left over.
 It comes with a bowl of fresh whipped cream to add to your chocolate, and it is nothing short of incredible!
+I’ve found a recipe for sipping chocolate so if you’re not headed to Paris any time soon, try this!

 If you’re interested in all Parisien foods, you’ll have to check out Paris by Mouth: Best Food Festivals in Paris, by World in Paris.